Plota updates

 Two separate drawn areas created using scribble mode, covering different parts of Wiltshire

-Once you're done, enter your email and choose daily or weekly alerts.
+Once you're done, enter your email and choose daily, weekly, or fortnightly alerts.
 You'll see a preview of your area and can edit it any time from the My Areas page.

 The alert signup page showing a preview of the drawn area, email input, frequency options, and a tree filter